tmagrino/matchmaker/README.md

   - login.jsp for local testing
   - select-role.jsp for deployment with Cornell NetID

+TODO:
+- Loads of code clean up.
+- Make differences between testing and deployed versions as small as possible (eg. make it possible to use the CUWebAuth fields in testing and make the welcome page setting be determined by which build command is run.)
+- Make local configuration simpler and less error prone (eg. setting the password in a local copy of persistence.xml to avoid committing password to the repo...)

 Backend Notes
 - Major, Minor, Interest, and College classes are all entities in order to make them extensible by admins users.